Lawn & Garden

 Flowers in a garden.

-The tests provided here are for evaluating soil fertility, pH level, and/or problems due to excessive salts or fertilizer materials.
-Based on the test results and type of plants to be grown, you will be sent the appropriate fertilizer recommendation for good plant growth without adverse effects on the environment.
+Tests provided through the Soil Testing Laboratory are intended to evaluate your soil's nutrient status, pH level, and/or problems due to excessive salts or fertilizer materials.
+Based on the test results and type of plants to be grown, you will receive fertilizer recommendations for healthy plant growth, with no adverse effects on the environment.
 Watch the video below to learn how to collect soil samples from your lawn or garden.

 How to Submit Samples for Analysis

 1. Download, print and fill out the Lawn & Garden Soil Analysis Request Sheet.
 Use one sheet per sample.
-Include your email address and we will email you the results.
+For faster turnaround, include your email address and we will email you the results.

 2. Follow the instructions for collecting samples on the second/back page of the PDF and watch the How to Take a Soil Sample video.